 Luxury riverside destination Le Pont De La Tour is located right opposite London’s iconic Tower Bridge.
 Le Pont De La Tour boasts the longest alfresco terrace in London, making it one of the city’s premier riverside venues.
 It’s a truly memorable place to dine in the city, as we discovered during our visit.

 Le Pont De La Tour serves French cuisine with a modern accent.
-The head chef, Frederick Forster, has previously worked at the likes of Le Gavroche, the Ritz, Le Manoir, so you know to expect high-calibre cuisine.
+The Head Chef, Frederick Forster, has previously worked at the likes of Le Gavroche, the Ritz and Le Manoir, so you know to expect high-calibre cuisine.
 Even the Blairs and the Clintons have enjoyed dinner at Le Pont De La Tour.

 At the start of the year, Le Pont De La Tour’s interior underwent an aesthetic overhaul and the result is magnificent.
-Curious to see the full transformation, I was led through the swanky new restaurant area of white linen and towering booms of white roses, straight down to the wine cellar for a look at the private dining areas, where regular tutored wine tastings are hosted.
+Curious to see the full transformation, I was led through the swanky new restaurant area and down to the wine cellar for a look at the private dining areas, where regular tutored wine tastings are hosted.
 The wine cellar is an incredibly special place to dine, where guests can request wines straight off the shelves.
 There are over 1,000 wines (including very rare ones), along with spirits and cigars from all over the world.

 Cocktails: Golden Tower and Virgin Southern Ginger.